rishab-sharma/chatbot_tensor/README.md

 Overview
 ============
 This is the full code for  Amazing Tensorflow Chatbot  model to train a chatbot on the [Cornell Movie Dialogue dataset](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
-After training for a few hours, the bot is able to hold a fun conversation.
+After training for a few hours, the bot is able to hold a fun conversation with the user.

 Dependencies